 Head of School

 Kristina (aka “Stina”) Torres is our dedicated and enthusiastic Head of School.
 She originated in the position in the 2015-2016 school year, St. Croix Montessori’s 10th Anniversary year.
 The role of the Head of School is to champion the SCM mission; lead and manage faculty and staff to meet nationally recognized standards of quality education and care; cultivate effective relationships across every member of the community, including students, parents, faculty, Board, investors, and stakeholders; ensure accountability and financial sustainability; foster a culturally-rich and socio-economically diverse community; and – in a phrase – make everything at St. Croix Montessori run smoothly!

 A native-born New Yorker, Kristina and her family moved to St. Croix from Columbus, Ohio in 2014 when her husband joined the University of the Virgin Islands faculty.
-With 12 years of recognized change leadership, management of complex systems, process improvement and executive communications strategy, Kristina is a versatile individual with a dynamic, diverse skill set and a passion for learning.
+With 12 years of recognized change leadership, management of complex systems, process improvement and executive communications strategy in education, Kristina is a versatile individual with a dynamic, diverse skill set and a passion for learning.
 She previously worked at The Ohio State University as a Business Relationship Manager, where she developed an extensive knowledge of academic and administrative culture, strategic planning, sustainable funding models, service improvement, and relationship building and program development.
 She is active in leadership development, particularly women in leadership, and is an Art of Hosting practitioner, hosting and designing facilitation of groups anywhere from 5 people to 200.

 Kristina discovered a fierce passion for access to quality education, as well as the development of and implementation of educational policies as a graduate student at The Ohio State University, where she received her M.F.A. in Creative Writing and assisted in the creation of an interdisciplinary graduate degree program in Disability Studies.
 In her first position at Ohio State, and later as a consultant, she developed and provided oversight of multiple federal and state educational grants impacting at-risk youth.